 In some cases, we earn commissions from affiliate links in our posts.

 Great news for fans of the JK Rowling-created C.B.
 Strike TV series.
 The fifth novel in the series, Troubled Blood, will be coming to our screens soon.
+At long last, both the US and UK have premiere dates.

 What's C.B.
 Strike About?